- Travel and Places»

 The 2.75 mile long Harrison Trace paved trail is the longest in the park.
 It has sections that are rolling and provide a good view of the ponds.
 It has restrooms available at both the east and west ends.
 Most of it's length is wooded.

 The Camp Creek Trail can be accessed from Harrison Trace and provides 1 mile of hiking.
 It has a dirt/sand surface primarily and provides a pretty view of a wooded ravine and small streams.

 The Fall Creek Trail, as it's name would imply, follows along the southern border of Fall Creek for a good distance before hooking up with the Camp Creek Trail for a loop.
 It's 1.1 miles long and offers access to the ponds as well.

 The Lawrence Creek Trail is a 3.6 mile loop trail (multi-use) at the western end of the park.
 It is wooded and rolling with a dirt/sand surface.
 I've seen deer along this trail on several occasions.
 It can be access at the west end across from the Walnut Plantation or on it's eastern end about a quarter mile north of the saddle barn.

 The Camp Glenn Trail which is 1 mile long, runs generally north to south and takes hikers up a steep hill through a small grassy area and then into the woods.
 Hikers get a good view from the ridge within the grassy area, allowing them see a small creek, the roads, and woodland below.

 The Schoen Creek trail is one that I haven't hiked.
-It runs only a half mile through the area surrounding the Camp Glenn Recreational Buildings and is said to provide good viewing for grassland birds.
+It runs 3 miles through the area just southwest of the Gatehouse and is said to provide good viewing for grassland birds.
 The Tree ID trail, 1 mile long, is also in this area and helps to educate visitors about the trees within the park.